Ricky Morton: United States Wrestling Association (1989)

-In 1989, Morton and Gibson went to United States Wrestling Association were they feuded with Wildside (Chris Champion and Mark Starr) and The Blackbirds, Ice Man Parsons and Action Jackson.
+In 1989, Morton and Gibson went to United States Wrestling Association where they feuded with Wildside (Chris Champion and Mark Starr) and The Blackbirds, Iceman Parsons and Action Jackson.
 Later that year he teamed with his cousin, Todd Morton and won the CWA Tag team titles.

 World Championship Wrestling (1990–1993)

 They returned to World Championship Wrestling in 1990.
 Gibson injured his knee and Morton teamed with Big Josh and Junkyard Dog to win the WCW World Six-Man Tag Team Championship.

 On June 12, 1991, at Clash of the Champions XV, Morton was in the ring to accept an invitation by Alexandra York to join her York Foundation.
-Gibson appeared and said he was healthy and ready to go and to everybody's shock, Morton turned on Gibson and beat him down before leaving with York, Mr. Hughes and Terrence Taylor.
+Gibson appeared and said he was healthy and ready to go and Morton turned on Gibson and beat him down before leaving with York, Mr. Hughes and Terrence Taylor.
 He changed his name to Richard Morton and they soon added Tommy Rich, who became Thomas Rich.
 They feuded with Gibson, Dustin Rhodes and Bobby Eaton and won the WCW World Six-Man Tag Team Championship.
 At The Great American Bash in July 1991, Morton defeated Gibson.
 In October 1991 at Halloween Havoc, Morton lost to Flyin' Brian in a bout for the newly created WCW Light Heavyweight Championship.

 They disbanded in early 1992 and Morton was used as a preliminary heel jobber where he teamed with various heels like Diamond Dallas Page.
 Morton made his last WCW TV appearance in a match against Barry Windham on July 18, 1992.

 Morton and Gibson returned to World Championship Wrestling in January 1993 feuding with The Heavenly Bodies.
 They appeared at SuperBrawl III and defeated the Heavenly Bodies.